rosalbamonterrosas/tic-tac-toe/README.md

-# HW 2 Tic Tac Toe Game
+# Tic Tac Toe Game
 Rosalba Monterrosas

-Z23361820

-COT 4930 - Full Stack Web Development

 ## About the Project